 Kris Holden-Ried and Zoie Palmer were guests at Comicpalooza 2013, where they held a Q&A panel as well as signed autographs and took pictures with fans.
-My guest Kris (@krisgen), my co-host Annie and I discuss our interactions with Kris and Zoie at Comicpalooza as well as share clips from the panel and our thoughts about their answers.
+Guest host Kris (@krisgen), Annie, and Stephanie discuss our interactions with Kris and Zoie at Comicpalooza as well as share clips from the panel and our thoughts about their answers.

 Thank you to Heather_D_ at Today I'm Obsessed.
-She recorded a video of the panel and allowed me to pull sound clips from her video to use in this episode.
-I only included the questions specific to Lost Girl in this episode, but you can watch the full panel on YouTube: part 1, part 2.
+She recorded a video of the panel and allowed us to pull sound clips from her video to use in this episode.
+Only the questions specific to Lost Girl were included in this episode, but you can watch the full panel on YouTube: part 1, part 2.
 She also wrote about her interactions with Kris and Zoie.

 Thoughts and notes about the panel: